Ghost04718/CS61b-2048/README.md

 Main class: play via the console;
 GUI class: interact with the gui

 No use of the ucb library.
-Import javafx.
+Javafx imported.